zama-ai/concrete/docs/tutorial/rounded_table_lookups.md

 # Rounded Table Lookups

 {% hint style="warning" %}
-Rounded table lookups are only available in [virtual circuits](./virtual_circuits.md) for the time being.
+Rounded table lookups are not compilable yet.
+API is stable and will not change so it's documented, but you might not be able to run the code samples in this document.
 {% endhint %}

 Table lookups have a strict constraint on number of bits they support.
 This can be quite limiting, especially if you don't need the exact precision.